Steeplejacks

 - minor structural repairs

-In other words, access is only part of the role.
-The worker also needs to understand the task itself.
+In other words, access is only part of the work.
+The technician also needs to understand the task, the structure and the safest way to complete the job.

 IRATA and Rope Access Training

-In the modern industry, some steeplejack-related roles may require rope access training and certification.
-IRATA is widely recognised as the global leading rope access trade association, and IRATA training is a major route into specialist rope access work in the UK and internationally.
+In the modern industry, some steeplejack-style roles may require rope access training and certification.
+IRATA is widely recognised as a leading international rope access trade association and IRATA training is a major route into specialist rope access work in the UK and internationally.

 For individuals looking to build a career in modern high-level access work, IRATA rope access training in Belfast can provide a structured and recognised pathway into rope access operations.
 This is especially relevant where the work involves inspection, maintenance and repairs on tall structures that are difficult to reach by other means.